haingo-raz/MyJourney/README.md

 * Add a statistics page or perform data analysis.
 * Duplicate a past workout history for the current day.
 * Add the possibility to reschedule a workout item for the next day.

-# How to run it on your computer

-This project requires a [Node.js API](https://github.com/haingo-raz/MyJourney-API) and an Azure SQL (or MySQL) database to work.
-However, here are the steps to run the frontend on your computer:

-1. Clone the project using the command `git clone https://github.com/haingo-raz/MyJourney.git`.

-2. Run `npm install`.

-3. Run `npm start`.

-4. Open `localhost:3000` in your browser.